aws-actions/aws-codebuild-run-build/README.md

    that CodeBuild requires.
    By default, the action uses the buildspec file location that you configured in the CodeBuild project.
+1. **compute-type-override** (optional) :
+   The name of a compute type for this build that overrides the one specified in the build project.
 1. **image-override** (optional) :
    The name of an image for this build that overrides the one specified in the build project.